 As disclosed in Note 3, Restructuring Transaction, the Company is currently operating under the Order issued by the MIA.
 Pursuant to this Order, the Company is restricted from paying dividends or making payments to the surplus note holders without the prior approval of the Commissioner of the MIA.
 In addition, under Maryland insurance law, the Company may pay a dividend without the prior approval of the Commissioner of the MIA from earned surplus, as defined, subject to the maintenance of a minimum-capital requirement, and the dividend, which, together with all dividends declared or distributed by it during the preceding twelve months, may not exceed the lesser of 10% of policyholders' surplus shown on its last annual statement, or net investment income, as defined, for such twelve-month period.
 In addition, pursuant to the Restructuring Transaction discussed in Note 3, the surplus notes restrict the Company from paying dividends without the prior approval of the surplus note holders.
-The Company has negative earned surplus and therefore, is not able to pay dividends in 2018 other than extraordinary dividends as allowed by the MIA.
-No dividends or payments to surplus note holders were made during 2018 or 2017.
+The Company has negative earned surplus and therefore, is not able to pay dividends in 2019 other than extraordinary dividends as allowed by the MIA.
+On June 17, 2019, the MIA approved a one-time payment to the surplus note holders of \$5.6 million relating to the July 2018 request.
+The Company's July 2019 request is being reviewed by the MIA.
+No dividends or payments to surplus note holders were made during 2018.

-The portion of unassigned surplus reduced by each item below at December 31, 2018 and 2017 is as follows:
+The portion of unassigned surplus reduced by each item below at December 31, 2019 and 2018 is as follows:

-2108 2017 a.
-Unrealized losses, net of deferred tax benefit of \$0 for 2018 and 2017 \$ (181) \$ (161) b.
-Non-admitted asset values \$ (21,106) \$ (20,978)
+2019 2018 a.
+Unrealized losses, net of deferred tax benefit of \$0 for 2019 and 2018 \$ (55) \$ (181) b.
+Non-admitted asset values \$ (14,199) \$ (21,106)